 Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Packing up your belongings and starting a new life in a different state, coast, or overseas on a tight deadline is no easy task, but it’s also incredibly common.
-In fact, around a fifth of all moves are made for job-related reasons.
+In fact, nearly a fifth of all moves are made for job-related reasons.
 But when you own your current home, having to sell your house for a job relocation adds a huge to-do to your moving checklist.

 This guide will help you prepare for the move and anticipate what to expect from the process.
 We’ll cover corporate packages and relocation assistance, options for selling your house for a job relocation, and common tax questions like whether you’ll pay capital gains when you move for a job.